-Resume Age Bias Exists: What You Can Do
+Resume Age Bias Exists: What You Can Do as a Job Seeker

-Age discrimination can happen whether you’re just out of college, mid-way into your career, or a few years away from retirement age.
+Age discrimination can happen to anyone.
+It can happen whether you’re just out of college, mid-way in your career, or a few years away from retirement age.
 And, it doesn’t only happen when it comes down to the face-to-face interview.
-Age discrimination can happen the moment the employer skims over your resume.
+Age bias can occur the moment the employer skims over your resume.

 The old resume-writing style ways included the date of graduation/when a degree was obtained and even when college coursework was completed, but that’s no longer necessary today.
 Simply indicating you’ve obtained a B.A. in Psychology or M.S. in Business Management along with the educational institution where it was received is sufficient.
 Employers can interpret dates associated with these details to factor your age just referring to the typical timeline people follow in obtaining education.

-- Old resume-writing rules
+Old resume-writing rules

-- Outdated technical knowledge
+Outdated technical knowledge